 Obesity and GLP-1 therapy

-Obesity is a major global health concern characterized by an excess accumulation of body fat, defined by a body mass index (BMI) 30 or higher.
+Obesity is a serious health condition characterized by excessive accumulation of adipose tissue and is defined by a body mass index (BMI) of ≥30.

-The prevalence of obesity has been rising at an alarming rate, contributing significantly to morbidity and mortality worldwide.
-According to the World Health Organization approximately 13% of the world’s adult population is obese.
+Its prevalence is increasing at an alarming rate, significantly contributing to morbidity and mortality worldwide.
+According to the World Health Organization, approximately 13% of the global adult population is affected by obesity.

-Effective obesity treatment requires a personalized and sustainable approach.
-One of the newer and promising areas of research in obesity treatment involves the hormone glucagon-like peptide-1 (GLP-1) receptor agonist.
-GLP-1 therapy results in weight loss up to 15-20% of the body weight.
-However, this therapy is associated (in 40-70% of treated patients ) with high risk of adverse events, mainly from gastrointestinal system, such as nausea, vomiting, dyspepsia, diarrhea, constipation, and abdominal pain.
+Effective obesity management requires a personalized and long-term approach.
+One promising therapeutic strategy involves glucagon-like peptide-1 receptor agonists (GLP-1 RAs).
+This treatment may enable body weight reduction of up to 15–20%.
+However, GLP-1 RA therapy is associated, in 40–70% of treated patients, with a high risk of adverse events, mainly gastrointestinal symptoms such as nausea, vomiting, dyspepsia, diarrhea, constipation, and abdominal pain.

 Ansari HUH, Qazi SU, Sajid F, et al. Efficacy and Safety of Glucagon-Like Peptide-1 Receptor Agonists on Body Weight and Cardiometabolic Parameters in Individuals With Obesity and Without Diabetes: A Systematic Review and Meta-Analysis.
 Endocr Pract.
 2024, 30(2):160-171.